md-coops/url-shortener/README.md

 ### Installing Dependencies
 Run npm `npm i` at the root level of your app.
 ### Application Scrit
-- `npm run start`: starts local instance of the application
+- `npm run dev`: starts local instance of the application
 - `npm run test`: runs all the tests suits

 ## Further Enhancements